CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.1 General Server.md

 #### SYS.1.1.A29 Setting up a test environment (CIA)

-In order to be able to test changes to the system or the configuration without jeopardizing the productive operation, appropriate test systems SHOULD be provided or made available as needed (eg as virtual images).
+In order to be able to test changes to the system or the configuration without jeopardizing productive operation, appropriate test systems should be provided or made available as needed (eg as virtual images).
 The test systems SHOULD conform to the production systems as far as possible (software versions, configuration).
 For application systems, appropriate test data SHOULD be generated that does not include any sensitive or personal content of the productive data.

 #### SYS.1.1.A30 One service per server (CIA)